 BSN Foundational Core

-Admission to the BSN foundational core at NAU's Georgetown location is based on university admission criteria and does not guarantee admission to the BSN clinical core.
+Admission to the BSN foundational core is based on university admission criteria and does not guarantee admission to the BSN clinical core.

 Students are required to attend the BSN foundational core orientation/advising session and complete necessary forms to enroll into the foundational core.
 These orientations/advising sessions are conducted on the following campuses approved by the respective state Boards of Nursing to offer the BSN program:

 - Rapid City, SD

 - Sioux Falls, SD